-Use the Enterpad with our VBA linker program to connect it to the VBA code of any active applications (Excel & Word).
+Use the Enterpad with our VBA linker program to connect it to the VBA code of the active applications (Excel or Word).
 The linker is a portable application, meaning there's no installation process.
-You just download EP2VBA.zip and unzip its two digitally signed files (EP2VBA.exe and Enterpad.dll) in the same folder.
+Just download the EP2VBA.zip file and extract its two digitally signed files (EP2VBA.exe and Enterpad.dll) into the same folder.

-Running (double clicking) the file 'EP2VBA.exe' will link the Enterpad VBA to any active Excel or Word application.
-If you want to automatically run 'EP2VBA.exe' when starting your computer, simply put a shortcut to it in the startup folder.
+Running EP2VBA.exe will allow the Enterpad VBA to link to the active Excel or Word application.
+If you want to automatically run EP2VBA.exe when starting your computer, simply put a shortcut to it in the Startup folder.

 The following templates will allow you to get up to speed with your Enterpad as fast as possible.
 After everything is set up, don't miss our "Useful scripts" section at the right of this webpage.
 You will find useful tips and tricks to save more time with the Enterpad.

 - Adobe PDF with key numbers (see or download) †